viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 the 50 genes that have the lowest p-value in the experiment, hence the top differentially expressed genes between the treatments and create a heatmap from these.
 In addition to colorcoding the expression values over samples for the genes it also clusters the samples and genes.
-You can compare this plot to a similar plot in the paper behind the data.

 :computer: Run the script named heatmap.R
 <details>